 If you want to run fast, short and intense, it will be a great advantage with a pair of lightweight running shoes.
 There are also runners, who specifically look for minimalist running shoes with the aim of a natural running style.
 The extreme runner train barefoot that some of us experienced in practice on TV with Zola Budd for years back when she was training.

 The longer you run, the more important it is to have the right running shoes.
 If you run a maximum of 10-15 km a week on 2 runs, then you do not have to think much about which running shoes you choose.
 If, on the other hand, you have ambitions to train up to a half marathon or perhaps even the full marathon distance, you must pay more attention to your choice of running shoes – cushioning and stability.

 If you have had any injuries in the past – especially on ankles and knees, it is also important to consider them when buying running shoes.
 If so, I would recommend paying close attention to buying running shoes that match your running style very precisely.
 In addition, it will typically be a good idea to have an insight into your current fitness status.
 It can also have an impact on how you run and which running shoes to choose.

 This is what makes the shoe comfortable to run with.
-Shock absorption or just absorption as it is also called is the piece on the running shoe that takes off when we land and helps us to set off.
+Shock absorption or just cushioning is the piece on the running shoe that takes off when we land and helps us to set off.
 The shock absorption in running shoes nowadays is usually always good.

-The different running brands have each their own way of making shock absorption and they also have different names.
-You probably know the Gel – version from Asics, or maybe that Nike runs with Air system, and New Balance has a system called Abzorb
+The different running brands have each their own way of making Cushioning and they also have different names.
+You probably know the Gel – version from Asics, or maybe Nike runs with Air system, and New Balance has a system called Abzorb.